hakiminazli/hakiminazli/README.md

 ##My Skills
 Here are some of the skills that I have developed through my academic and personal projects:

+Proficient in Java, Javascript, Dart, My SQL
+Python intermediary
-Proficient in Java, Javascript, Dart, and currently learning Python Experience with Spring Framework, Flutter, and Laravel Familiarity with [MSSQL, Intellij, and VS Code
+Experience with Spring Framework, Flutter, and Laravel Familiarity with [MSSQL, Intellij, and VS Code